 1. Is there any serious problem with the Philips Sonicare ProtectiveClean 4100?

-None at all.
-In fact, this popular model has all the cleaning power needed to qualify as an excellent electric toothbrush choice for a budget-conscious buyer.
+In fact, this popular model has all the cleaning power needed to qualify as an excellent electric toothbrush.
+It’s a great choice even for a budget-conscious buyer.

 2. What other alternatives exist to the Sonicare ProtectiveClean 4100?